 From the arirport, the northern parts of the Outer Banks are about an hour and half drive.
 Traffic on the bridge to the Outer Banks can be a real challenge, especially on Saturdays during the summer, so you should be prepared for it to take a bit to get on and off the island if you are traveling on weekends during the summer.

 The Outer Banks have a lot of rental homes, at most price points and with a variety of amenities to choose from.
 Most of the homes are only available for a full week during the summer.
 Our family has rented from VRBO before and we had a good experience.
 Renting a house with a pool is the perfect multi-generational vacation, and that’s what my family usually does when we go.
 If renting a house is not in your budget, or if you don’t have a full week, there are some hotels in Kitty Hawk.

 There are several towns you can choose from.
 If you’re looking for a quieter vacation, without as many “touristy” spots, then I suggest Duck and Corolla.
 If you want to be closer to all the activities and restaurants, then Kitty Hawk, Kill Devil Hills or Nags Head are the place for you!

-You can use this spiffy interactive map to find both AirBnBs and hotels close to the area in which you want to stay.
+You can use this spiffy interactive map to find both private homes and hotels close to the area in which you want to stay.